In the market for a new kitchen sink?

-If you’re in the market for a new sink and have a little bit of flexibility in the dimensions, capacity and cost for your kitchen sink selection, you might want to consider a farmhouse sink (a.k.a. apron-front sink) for your new home or to replace your old kitchen sink.
+If you have a little bit of flexibility in the dimensions, capacity, and cost of your new kitchen sink, then you might want to consider a farmhouse sink (aka an apron front sink).

 It’s hard to imagine the humble beginnings of such a utilitarian plumbing device that would one day become one of the most sought-after kitchen plumbing fixtures for upscale homes.